coverclock/coverclock/README.md

 # Personal

-John lives in the Denver Colorado metro area with his long-time spousal unit and several beloved feline lab assistants.
+John lives in the Denver Colorado metro area with his long-time spousal unit and his beloved feline lab assistants.

+In the event of his death, John's GitHub successor is his friend and colleague Matt Kocsis <https://github.com/mkocsis>.

 # Links